aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/guardDuty-protection-for-eks/eks-audit-logs/generate-k8s-findings-in-cloud9/index.en.md

 ---
-title : "Generate Kubernetes Findings" weight : 22
+title : "Generate Kubernetes Findings using Kubectl in Cloud9 Instance" weight : 22
 ---